Bradbuchholz/Portfolio/Readme.md

 ## Known Bugs

 * _Box on index.html does not fit properly around the picture.
-Black space needs to be reduced_
+Black space needs to be reduced._

 ## License